boldflight/BibleConverter/test_EPUB/output/1chron.md

 [16] the nineteenth to Pethahiah,
 [17] the twenty-first to Jakin,
 [18] the twenty-third to Delaiah,
-[19] This was the order in which they carried out their assigned responsibilities when they entered the Lord’s temple, according to the regulations given them by their ancestor Aaron, just as the Lord God of Israel had instructed him.
+[19] This was the order in which they carried out their assigned responsibilities when they entered the **Lord**’s temple, according to the regulations given them by their ancestor Aaron, just as the **Lord** God of Israel had instructed him.

 ### Remaining Levites